carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-infinite-loop.rst

 the condition:

 - It is a local variable.
-- It has no reference or pointer aliases
+- It has no reference or pointer aliases.
 - It is not a structure or class member.

 Furthermore, the condition must not contain a function call to consider the loop